It’s not uncommon for us to feel powerless at times, as we go through life.

-Two months after my graduation, seven months in total since completing my studies, I managed to find my first job.
+Two months after my graduation, seven months in total since completing my studies, I found my first job.
 While I would have preferred to have found a job earlier, that experience made me recognise just how important it was to not let external events or circumstances dictate whether I felt powerful or not.

-Here are five ways to avoid feeling powerless so that we can generate greater levels of self-confidence and self-esteem, while remaining true to who we are.
+Here are five ways to avoid feeling powerless so you can generate greater levels of self-confidence and self-esteem, while remaining true to who you are.

 - Determine your true source of power.
 Our real power is in our ability to respond to events or situations rather than react to them.
 Being reactive comes a lot easier to us because that’s how we have been programmed from an early age.
 Our job is to recognise that we always have the ability to choose to respond to something instead of reacting to it.
 This is the starting point.

 - Become more conscious of when and why you give away your power.
 We all have patterns of behaviour, most of them, unconscious.
-If we allow ourselves to stop and examine why we do some of the things we do, we will find patterns or things that trigger certain responses.
+If we allow ourselves to stop and examine why we do the things we do, we’ll find patterns or things that trigger certain responses.
 Our job is to fix the occasions where we give our power away for whatever reasons.

 - Associate with people who are authentic and powerful.
-As we become like the people we surround ourselves with, the more time we spend with those who are powerful, the more likely we will start feeling a lot more powerful ourselves.
+As we become like the people we surround ourselves with, the more time we spend with those who are powerful, the more likely we’ll feel a lot more powerful ourselves.
 Our job is to build a strong network of like-minded people who will support us and help us grow.

 - Trust that there is a higher power working for you.
-With every challenge or failure we experience, we are being guided in some way to become the person we are meant to be.
-While we may not recognise it at the time, we just have to trust that everything is happening for us, not against us.
+With every challenge or failure we experience, we’re being guided to become the person we’re meant to be.
+While we may not recognise it at the time, we have to trust everything is happening for us, not against us.

 If we want to avoid feeling powerless, it’s necessary to do things that will build up our confidence and self-esteem.
-If we start applying the things suggested above, we will start to notice a change in how powerful we feel, which in turn, will continue to develop our confidence and self-esteem.
+If we apply the things suggested above, we’ll notice a change in how powerful we feel, which will continue to develop our confidence and self-esteem.

 Question: What is another way to avoid feeling powerless?